My Mom's Hummus

 Sprinkle of Aleppo pepper (optional)

-Prepare the chickpeas: soak overnight with sufficient amount of water and 2 tsp baking soda.
+Prepare the chickpeas: soak overnight with sufficient amount of water, 1.5 Tbsp salt and 2 tsp baking soda.
 Chickpeas should be full submerged (keep in mind they will expand while soaking).

 Pour contents into a stockpot and add more water (if needed) to fully submerge the chickpeas.
 Partially cover the pot.
 Simmer until you can squeeze a chickpea easily with 2 fingers, about 45 minutes.